 What about mattress encasements and pillowcase covers that trap bed bugs in and keep new bugs from getting in?
 This is another great method that is usually ineffective when applied by an untrained person.
 Bed bugs don't just live in beds.
 They can live in your bed frame, dresser, alarm clock, walls, upholstered furniture, television, crown molding, wall trim, outlets, carpet edges, and more.
 These are just some of the many places bed bugs have been found infesting.
 Unless you use a method of inspection that ensures the isolation of your bed bug problem, you're not likely to get rid of a bed bug infestation this way.

 Professional pest control companies, like Parkway Pest Services, are educated in the best practices established by industry experts.
 When our team addresses a bed bug infestation, they may use some of the methods listed above, but they will do it in a way that corals and isolates these bugs, preventing them from retreating into your walls.

-A treatment may be as simple as installing mattress and box spring encasements or the direct treatment of a piece of furniture.
-If this is the case, we ensure that there are no bugs anywhere else through careful inspection with K9 Bed Bug Inspectors.
+Treatment may be as simple as installing mattress and box spring encasements or the direct treatment of a piece of furniture.
+We ensure that there are no bugs anywhere else through careful inspection with K9 Bed Bug Inspectors if this is the case.
 Dogs have a powerful sense of smell that allows them to sniff out bed bugs.